ahmeterdem1/Vector/README.md

 Calculates e<sup>exponent</sup>. resolution is passed as _power_ to the __cumdiv().
 It will then define the maximal power of the power series implementation, therefore is a resolution.

+### Logarithms

+There are 4 distinct logarithm functions: log2, ln, log10, log.
+Each have the arguments x and resolution. "resolution" is the number of iterations and by default is set to 15. "log" function also takes a "base" parameter.

+All logarithms are calculated based on "log2" function. "ln" and "log10" use the related constants instead of recalculating the same value over and over again.

 ### Vectorgebra.sigmoid(x, a=1)